-During the year ended December 31, 2010, our Board held four regular meetings in person and six special meetings in person or by telephone.
+During the year ended December 31, 2011, our Board held four regular meetings in person and five special meetings in person or by telephone.
 Each current Director attended at least 75% of the aggregate number of meetings of our Board and the committees on which he or she served during the period that he or she was in office.
-Each of the nine Directors standing for re-election at the Annual Meeting was serving as a Director as of our 2010 Annual Meeting of Stockholders.
-All of these nine Directors attended the 2010 Annual Meeting of Stockholders in person.
+Each of the nine Directors standing for re-election at the Annual Meeting was serving as a Director as of our 2011 Annual Meeting of Stockholders.
+All nine Directors attended the 2011 Annual Meeting of Stockholders in person.
 We encourage, but do not require, Directors to attend our annual meeting of stockholders.

-The Board currently has three standing committees: the Audit Committee, the Compensation Committee, and the Nominating and Corporate Governance Committee.
-Each of these committees has a charter that has been approved by the Board.
+The Board currently has three standing committees: the Audit Committee, the Compensation Committee and the Nominating and Corporate Governance Committee.
+Each committee has a charter that has been approved by the Board.
 These charters, along with our Corporate Governance Guidelines, are reviewed annually and amended, as necessary.
-All of the current members of each of the Board's three standing committees are independent as defined under the rules of the NYSE, including, in the case of all members of the Audit Committee, the additional independence requirements of Rule 10A-3 under the Securities Exchange Act of 1934 (Exchange Act).
+All of the current members of each of the Board's three standing committees are independent as defined under the NYSE rules, including, in the case of all members of the Audit Committee, the additional independence requirements of Rule 10A-3 under the Securities Exchange Act of 1934 (Exchange Act).

-The current membership of each standing committee, the number of meetings held by each standing committee during the year ended December 31, 2010, and other descriptive information is summarized below.
+The current membership of each standing committee, the number of meetings held by each standing committee during the year ended December 31, 2011, and other descriptive information is summarized below.

 Director Audit Committee Compensation Committee Nominating and Corporate Governance Committee

-Raymond P. Dolan X Chair
+Raymond P. Dolan (1) Chair

-Ronald M. Dykes X
+Ronald M. Dykes X -

-Carolyn F. Katz Chair - -
+Carolyn F. Katz Chair -

 Gustavo Lara Cantu X

-JoAnn A. Reed X
+JoAnn A. Reed X -

 Pamela D.A.
-Reeve (1) X X
+Reeve (2) X X

-David E. Sharbutt - - X
+David E. Sharbutt X

-James D. Taiclet, Jr. (2)
+James D. Taiclet, Jr. (3)

 Samme L. Thompson - Chair -

-Total meetings in 2010 8 6 4
+Total meetings in 2011 8 6 4